Quad bikes

 Quad bike safety label

-• have an operator protection device (OPD) attached to help protect riders from the risk of serious injury or fatality as a result of being crushed or pinned in the event of a rollover by holding the quad bike off the ground; and
+• have an operator protection device (OPD) attached.
+These help protect riders in the event of a rollover; and

 • meet minimum stability requirements.